einnis01/CBE30338_Drone_Project/README.md

 This file has been taken from https://github.com/Ubotica/telloCV/ and modified for optimization with our project goals.

 # Tellocv tracker
 Tracking code for the Tello drone.
-It uses opencv and tellopy to identify a ball in the scene and then send commands to the drone.
+It uses opencv and tellopy to identify a blue ball in the scene and then send commands to the drone.
-It is written in python3 and
+It is written in python3 and implemented using Visual Studio Code

 ## Installation
 You need to have opencv installed and the following python modules for the tello and cv2: